-The Council on Ethics of the AP Funds (The Council on Ethics) recommends, with the guidance of the UN conventions on drugs, the exclusion of companies that manufacture drug-classified substances and products for non-medical use.
+The Council on Ethics of the AP Funds (The Council on Ethics) recommends, with the guidance of the UN conventions on drugs, the exclusion of companies that draw a significant part of their revenues from manufacturing drug-classified substances and products for non-medical use.
 Sweden has signed the UN conventions on narcotic drugs.

 UN conventions on narcotic drugs

 A number of UN conventions (such as the 1961 General Drugs Convention and the 1988 Drugs Crime Convention) regulate the use and production of narcotic drugs that are addictive and thus risk leading to abuse or addiction and damage to health.
 The World Health Organization (WHO) has been given responsibility for classifying which narcotic drugs are covered by the conventions.
 The WHO regularly convenes a Scientific Committee to propose changes to the classification of narcotic drugs when prompted by scientific evidence.
 The WHO classifies cannabis as one of the narcotic drugs that requires the strongest control.
 This means that countries that comply with UN conventions should treat cannabis as a dangerous substance.
 The UN conventions on drugs mean that no one is free to buy and sell drug-classified substances or use them freely for non-medical purposes.

 Medical use is allowed